-The reason we mention it today is that the cecal worm is responsible for Black head in turkeys – ideally you won’t raise turkeys and chickens together.
+We mention it today because the cecal worm is responsible for the Blackheads in turkeys.
+Ideally, you won’t raise turkeys and chickens together.

 Control and Prevention of Worms

-Obviously, when it comes to your flocks’ health, prevention is the best way to go.
-In this section we are going to give you some helpful hints and suggestions to try and keep your hens in great condition using natural products.
+In this section, we are going to give you some helpful hints and suggestions to try and keep your hens in excellent condition using natural products.